You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 Accommodation at Singye Dzong

 For accommodation along the way to Singye Dzong, you can take your tents or stay in a guesthouse.
-There is a guesthouse in Tsekang, a day’s walk from Khoma, two at Thangkarmo to halt on the second day, and around four to five at the Singye Dzong area.
+There is a guesthouse in Tsekang, a day’s walk from Khoma, two at Thangkarmo to halt on the second day, and around four to five at the Senge Dzong area.
 To avoid accommodation problems you are advised to carry your own tent, especially during the peak season.

 What to Bring on a Singye Dzong Pilgrimage Trek